cloudflare/workers-docs/content/tutorials/build-a-webassembly-worker/_index.md

 ## Publish

-And with that, you're finished writing the code for the QR code serverless function, on Cloudflare Workers!
+And with that, you're finished writing a Rust-generated WASM Cloudflare Worker!

 Wrangler has built-in support for bundling, uploading, and releasing your Cloudflare Workers application.
 To do this, we'll run `wrangler publish`, which will _build_ and _publish_ your code: